function-store/TD_ParHoverMIDI_VSN1/docs/reference.md

 > - **Bank Button** - Any step button when long-pressed (switches banks)
 > - **Main Knob** - The rotary encoder (twist to adjust, push to pulse/toggle)

+> **💡 Note**: You cannot hover on the component's own parameters.
+The component will ignore hover attempts on its own custom parameters.
+Hover over parameters on other operators in your network instead.

 | Control | Action | Notes |
 |---------|--------|-------|
 | **Basic Controls** | | |